port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/PagerDuty/escalate-an-incident.md

-# Escalate Incident In PagerDuty
+# Escalate incident in PagerDuty

 This GitHub action allows you to quickly escalate incident in PagerDuty via Port Actions with ease.